VICE PRESIDENT, HOCKEY OPERATIONS

 After college, he joined the Hampton Roads Admirals as a defenseman for the 1991-92 season and led the team with a +33 plus/minus rating.
 He represented the Admirals in the 1993 ECHL All-Star Game.
 During that same season, MacIsaac made appearances with the American Hockey League’s Baltimore Skipjacks and Cape Breton Oilers.

 In 1993, MacIsaac joined the Norfolk Admirals front office as the Assistant General Manager.
 He was named General Manager of Hockey Operations for the Admirals in July 1996.
 In 1997-98, the Admirals, then the Blackhawks’ minor-league affiliate, won their third ECHL championship.
-MacIsaac was inducted into the Norfolk Admirals Hall of Fame in 2008.
+MacIsaac was inducted into the Norfolk Admirals Hall of Fame in 2008, and was named to the ECHL Hall of Fame in 2014.

 MacIsaac has won seven titles in his career, including the Blackhawks’ 2010 and 2013 Stanley Cup championships, and three as a player: the Canadian Hockey League Memorial Cup (1986), ECHL Championship (1992) and Calder Cup (1993).